This tool is now available in Map Viewer, the modern map-making tool in ArcGIS Online. To learn more, see Dissolve Boundaries (Map Viewer).

 Areas that overlap or are adjacent

-Two or more areas whose boundaries overlap or who share a common boundary will be merged into one area.
+Two or more areas whose boundaries overlap or that share a common boundary will be merged into one area.

 Areas with the same field value